Adam Selzer: Career

-In addition to his book work, Adam works as a historian, tour guide and ghost investigator in Chicago.
+In addition to his writing, Selzer works as a historian, tour guide, and ghost investigator in Chicago.
 In 2009, his first adult nonfiction title with a major publisher, Your Neighborhood Gives Me the Creeps, told stories of his life and work as a ghost tour guide and as a skeptic in the ghost-hunting field.
-He stepped down from his position with Weird Chicago Tours after the Halloween season in 2009.
-In 2011, he returned to tour guide work for the Chicago Hauntings tour company and continued with them until 2015.
+He previously worked for Weird Chicago Tours and Chicago Hauntings before founding his own tour company AdamChicago Tours.

-In 2017 he released the first comprehensive biography of Chicago multi-murderer HH Holmes.
+In 2017, he released the first comprehensive biography of Chicago serial killer H. H. Holmes.